btcsuite/btcd/txscript/README.md

 ## License

-Package btcscript is licensed under the liberal ISC License.
+Package txscript is licensed under the liberal ISC License.